 Grants for Sports, Arts, Leisure and Community Groups

-Epping Forest District Council awards grants to organisations involved in providing community work, cultural or sport activities.
+Epping Forest District Council awards grants to organisations involved in providing community work, cultural or sport activities to support these organisations to provide successful services to residents of the Epping Forest district.

 - Local voluntary and community groups